syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 And also allows to show the expand and collapse state of the group with icon in the group header by customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) and using the [IsExpand](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~IsExpand.html) property, which determines whether the group is expanded or collapsed.

-You can downlaod entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Expand_Collapse_icon944838753)
+You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Expand_Collapse_icon944838753)

 {% highlight xaml %}
 <ContentPage>